haochentSC/joesstock-trading-sim/README.md

 2. After logging in, use `LoggedinHome.html` to search for quotes and place buy orders.
 3. Visit `PortfolioPage.html` to review holdings and execute additional buy or sell actions.
 4. Click **Logout** to terminate the session.

----
-This project is intended for educational purposes and does not represent financial advice.